Varieties of aperiodic monoids with commuting idempotents whose subvariety lattice is distributive: Background and overview

 The present article is concerned with the distributive varieties of \textit{monoids}, i.e., semigroups with an identity element.
 In comparison to the semigroup case, distributive varieties of monoids have not been systematically examined until recently, although non-trivial examples of such varieties have long been known.
 More information and many references can be found in a very recent survey~\cite{Gusev-Lee-Vernikov-22}.

-As in the semigroup case, in view of the above-mentioned result by Kozhevnikov~\cite{Kozhevnikov-12}, the general problem of classifying distributive varieties of monoids seems to be extremely difficult.
+As in the semigroup case, in view of the above-mentioned result of~\cite{Kozhevnikov-12}, the general problem of classifying distributive varieties of monoids seems to be extremely difficult.
 Thus, it is natural to begin the study monoid varieties with the mentioned property within the class of aperiodic monoids.
 Nevertheless, experience suggests that even the problem of classifying distributive varieties of aperiodic monoids remains quite difficult.
 So, it is natural at first to try solving this problem within some subclass of the class of all aperiodic monoids.

 The first step was taken in~\cite{Gusev-23}, where distributive varieties of aperiodic monoids with central idempotents were classified.
 Here we continue this investigation.
 In the survey~\cite{Gusev-Lee-Vernikov-22}, some reasonable problems were suggested, the solutions of which would further contribute toward solving problem of a complete classification of distributive varieties of aperiodic monoids.
 One of them is the following: describe distributive varieties within the class $\mathbf A_\mathsf{com}$ of aperiodic monoids with commuting idempotents~\cite[Problem~6.12a)]{Gusev-Lee-Vernikov-22}.

 The goal of the present paper is to solve this problem.
+We present 5 countably infinite series of varieties and 27 ``sporadic'' varieties such that every distributive subvariety of $\mathbf A_\mathsf{com}$ is contained in one of them.
+Notice that the proof this result implies that set of all distributive subvarieties of $\mathbf A_\mathsf{com}$ is countably infinite, although the set of all distributive varieties of monoids is uncountably infinite~\cite{Kozhevnikov-12}.

+This paper is structured as follows.
+In Section~\ref{Sec: main result}, we formulate and discuss our main result.
+Some background results are first given in Section~\ref{Sec: preliminaries}.
+In Section~\ref{Sec: construction}, a general construction of Olga Sapir is defined that allows one to construct monoids of a special form.
+In Section~\ref{Sec: separating identities}, separating identities are found for a number of certain varieties of monoids.
+Section~\ref{Sec: non-distributive} contains a series of examples of non-distributive varieties of monoids.
+Results in Section~\ref{Sec: identities} provide explicit sets of identities which define subvarieties of our 27 ``sporadic'' distributive varieties.
+Finally, Section~\ref{Sec: proof} is devoted to the proof of our main result.

+Many identities will be introduced and used throughout this article.
+For the reader's convenience, some of these identities are collected in the appendix for quick referencing.